The Physics of Data Egress: How to Burn $180k in a Weekend

 With dedicated interconnects — AWS Direct Connect, Azure ExpressRoute, or Google Cloud Interconnect — you incur upfront port fees and commit to capacity.
 But once provisioned, data movement becomes effectively amortized.
 You pay for the pipe whether you use it or not, which means marginal transfers approach zero cost.

-Architecturally, this forces a choice: do you want predictable CapEx with bounded risk, or unbounded OpEx with unpredictable failure exposure?
-At Rack2Cloud, we treat this not as a financial decision but as a reliability one.
-This exact tradeoff shows up repeatedly in our Modern Infrastructure & IaC Path — where cost stability and failure domains matter more than raw service features.
+Architecturally, this forces a choice: predictable CapEx with bounded risk, or unbounded OpEx with unpredictable failure exposure.
+We treat this not as a financial decision but as a reliability one.
+Cost stability and failure domain containment are first-class architectural requirements — a principle covered in the Cloud Architecture Learning Path.

 The Licensing Trap